 Students conduct research or create projects in areas of special interest.
 Students must prepare written proposals including project schedules and evaluation methods with faculty mentor assistance.
 Each proposal must be approved by faculty from the relevant discipline and the Dean of Instruction.
-Open only to students with sophomore standing.
+Open only to students who have completed 12 credits with a minimum GPA of 2.5.